vsts-extension-validation/OctopusDeploy_OctoTFS/source/vsts.md

 The Octopus tasks require the Octopus CLI tool, which can be supplied any of the following ways:

 * Add the **Octopus CLI installer** task to the build pipeline, before other Octopus tasks.
-If you leave the version as `embedded`, a built-in copy of the Octopus CLI tool will be supplied to the other tasks.
-If you set the version to `latest` or a specific number like `6.10.0`, that version will be downloaded and supplied to the other tasks.
-If the download fails, the built-in copy of the tool will be used.
+Specific a version number like `8.0.0`, that version will be downloaded and supplied to the other tasks.
 * Update the system `PATH` environment variable to include a folder containing the Octopus CLI, on all systems running VSTS agents.
 You will need to restart the `VSTS Agent` service (or the whole system) for the change to take effect.
-* If the Octopus CLI tool is not supplied, the Octopus tasks will attempt to download the latest version themselves.

 ## Add a service connection to Octopus Deploy